asvcode/Pill_ID/README.md

 # Pill Identifier - Pill_ID
 <div align="center">
 Project for identifying prescription pills.
-Current methods utitilize a drop down method where the user has to manually input into the pill characteristics such as shape, color, imprint.
+Current methods utitilize a drop down method where the user has to manually input the pill characteristics such as shape, color and imprint.

 </div align>
 <div align="center">